Raising a family

 If you want to give your child a head start, for example to provide a deposit on their first home, you might want to start saving while they're young.

-You can set up a savings account in your child's name and fill in form R85 from HMRC to ensure they receive interest tax free assuming your child won't earn more than £8,105 in 2012-2013.
-This will be increased to £9,440 in 2013-2014.
+You can set up a savings account in your child's name and fill in form R85 from HMRC to ensure they receive interest tax free assuming your child won't earn more than £10,000 in 2014-15.
 However if this interest exceeds £100 per annum then the whole amount will be taxed as the parent's.
 This limit is £100 per parent, per child.

 Currently, you can pay into an existing tax-free Child Trust Fund (CTF) up to certain annual limits, but new CTFs can no longer be set up.
 Instead, the government has launched tax-free Junior ISAs.
 Unlike CTFs, there are no government contributions2.